 For about 200 years, Mid-Coast Maine thrived on limestone and other industries.
 The stone was quarried, heated in kilns, and converted into lime that was used in construction.
 Known as East Thomaston at the time, Rockland was renamed in the mid-1800s and had 80 waterfront limekilns.
 Rockland Harbor acted as a refuge for vessels during rough seas and storms.

-In 1827, the town put a small lantern in place on the north side of the harbor entrance, otherwise known as Jameson Point, to aid local navigation.
+In 1827, the town of Rockland added a small light to the north entrance of Rockland Harbor (aka Jameson Point) to aid local ships in navigating the harbor.
 Mason Jeremiah Berry attempted to build a small wall across part of the harbor in 1832.
 Originally, he was going to build a second wall, but that never happened.

 Two low-pressure systems caused considerable damage to the businesses, ships, and waterfront in Rockland in the 1850s.
 Lime manufacturers would also lose materials when storms sent water into their kiln sheds.
 Clearly, there wouldn’t have been as much damage if there was a more substantial solution in place, but that was delayed because of high costs.